refinedev/refine/documentation/blog/2023-08-12-react-admin-vs-refine.md

 This traction from the open-source community led to the establishment of refine Corp in the US in 2022.
 The company was dedicated to further developing the project with a skilled team of 10 individuals.
 Shortly after its inception, Refine Corp received pre-seed investment from 500 Global VC.

 In 2023, refine also backed by YCombinator, solidifying its position as a promising venture.
-With an impressive count of 13,500 GitHub stars and adoption by over 15,000 developers and **XXX**[TODO] companies within its year and a half journey, refine has made a significant impact among developers.
+With an impressive count of 13,500 GitHub stars and adoption by over 15,000 developers within its year and a half journey, refine has made a significant impact among developers.

 According to [OSS Insight data](https://ossinsight.io/collections/react-framework/), since the beginning of 2023, it has consistently ranked in the top three of trending React frameworks and web frameworks.